timakin/gonvert/README.md

 ====

 Simple character-encoding converter with an automatic character-code detection in Golang.
-You can convert without a declaration of `before` encoding.
+You can convert without a declaration of a previous encoding.

 ## Install
 ```